OSS-Java-Seminar-2023/CarPazar/README.md

 In order to create a listing, users must fully complete their profile information.

+### Premium Profile

+Premium profiles enjoy increased exposure for their listings, leading to faster sales and a higher volume of potential buyers.
+Ideal for sellers seeking maximum visibility for their items, such as power sellers, businesses, or individuals with a large inventory of items to sell.
+Premium profiles help users gain a competitive edge and stand out in a crowded marketplace, ensuring their listings are seen by more users.
+By offering a premium profile level, TradeAway encourages users to upgrade for increased visibility, potentially leading to more sellers considering this option to boost their sales and reach on the platform.

+Premium profiles may be acquired through the accumulation of positive reviews by consistently offering excellent service or by reviewing a lot of items that you've bought.
+This rewards sellers for providing exceptional service and maintaining a high level of trust among the TradeAway community.

+### Premium listing

+Are you in a hurry to sell an item, but don't have a Premium Profile?
+Don't worry!
+Our Premium Listing feature is here to the rescue.
+It provides a one-time advertisement that will undoubtedly skyrocket your item's exposure and visibility within the TradeAway community.
+With a Premium Listing, your item will be front and center, catching the eye of potential buyers instantly.
+No more waiting in line – your item takes the lead!

 ### Ratings

 Each seller has a rating ranging between 1.0 and 5.0.
 We highly recommend leaving a review on the seller's profile after purchase, to help create a safer shopping environment.